TuwaIO/pulsar-core/packages/pulsar-evm/README.md

         tx: stuckTransaction,
       });
       console.log('Transaction sped up with new hash:', newTxHash);
-      // Pulsar's `handleTransaction` will automatically add and track this new transaction
+      // Pulsar's `executeTxAction` will automatically add and track this new transaction
       // if you integrate it with the action that calls this.
     } catch (error) {
       console.error('Failed to speed up transaction:', error);